chen-hongbo/Get_Clean_Data/README.md

 ## Create the tidy datat set: ##

  executed via the submit script that you run on your computer.
-To obtain the submit script, run the following code in R:
+To obtain the submit script, run the following code in R，the submit data set is name to second_data_set.txt:

     source("run_analysis.R")
     run_analysis()